jigargosar/elm-2048-v2/journal.md

 * But we could use same type for both grid to solve this problem
 * and also simplify code.
 * Wow!!
+* Nope!!
+* Input cannot contain merged type, it is an impossible state.
+* so how do we handle it, while folding a row?
+*

 What will be initial state?
 * {tiles: Dict Id Tile, grid: Grid Id}